4/15/2025

 Chairman and CEO

-Yeah absolutely well look we think OceanMD we've always thought OceanMD has tremendous international potential.
-I mean with just the quality of product and the product portfolio that we have there with the e-referral, e-order and just kind of the whole provider network tools there.
-These are exceptional products.
-There's a reason why they're winning a lot of the RFPs that they participate in and I think they would resonate very well with international audiences that need these products as they build more accountable healthcare ecosystems and look we've just never tried because we've been focused on Canada because just going out and building that global sales force and getting into the right places.
-I mean that's what Orion's done over a I'll think I think close to 30 year period in building the types of relationships that they have with the NHS and these very significant countries you know France, Spain, you know Saudi Arabia, United Arab Emirates, Australia, New Zealand.
-I mean these are all candidates for us.
-I mean there's no doubt that we have opportunities to have them resell some of our capabilities which you know we think are meaningful.
+Yeah, absolutely.
+Well, look, we think OceanMD, we've always thought OceanMD has tremendous international potential.
+I mean, with just the quality of product and the product portfolio that we have there with the e-referral, e-order, and just kind of the whole provider network tools there.
+These are exceptional products is a reason why they're winning a lot of the RFPs that they participate in.
+And I think they would resonate very well with international audiences that need these products as they build more accountable healthcare ecosystems.
+And look, we've just never tried because we've been focused on Canada because just going out and building that global sales force and getting into the right places.
+I mean, that's what Orion's done over a, I'll say, I think close to 30 year period in building the types of relationships that they have with, you know, the NHS and these very significant countries, you know, France, Spain, you know, Saudi Arabia, United Arab Emirates, Australia, New Zealand.
+I mean, these are all candidates for us.
+I mean, there's no doubt that we have opportunities to have them resell some of our capabilities, which, you know, we think are meaningful.

 speaker